FidelisAnalog/Sweep-File-Splitter/README.md

 ```

 ### Burst Detection Visualization
-Where: find_burst_bounds
+Where: find_burst_bounds_hilbert

-This plot shows the process of identifying a "burst" within the signal, typically corresponding to a specific pattern or tone.
+This plot shows the process of identifying a "burst" (pilot tone) within the signal using the Hilbert envelope method.

 Key Features:
-- Peaks: Displays the detected peaks in the signal to ensure proper burst detection.
+- Normalized Signal: The smooth Hilbert envelope of the filtered 1kHz signal.
-- Threshold: Highlights the value used to determine significant peaks.
+- Threshold: Horizontal line at 0.3 (30% of peak amplitude) used to identify the pilot tone.
-- Detected Start and End Times: Vertical lines marking the burst's start and end points.
+- Detected Start and End Times: Vertical lines marking where the pilot tone begins and ends.

-Purpose: This helps confirm that the burst detection algorithm correctly identifies the expected signal region.
+Purpose: This confirms the Hilbert envelope algorithm correctly identifies the 1kHz pilot tone region.
+The envelope-based approach is more robust than the previous peak-spacing method and works across all sample rates without tuning.

 #### Examples
 <br/>